 Use only quality-assured, unadjusted hourly average Hg, HCl, and HF concentrations, stack gas flow rates, diluent gas concentrations, and (if applicable) moisture values to calculate the Hg, HCl, or HF emission rates.
 Do not calculate the hourly emission rate if Part 75 substitute data is used for any of the auxiliary parameters.
-Also, do not calculate the electrical output-based emission rate if the electrical load for the operating hour is zero.
+Also, do not calculate the electrical output-based emission rate if the electrical load for the operating hour is missing.
+For startup or shutdown hours, if the electrical load is zero, the output-based emission rate must be calculated using the "default electrical load" (as defined in §63.10042).